tadmccorkle/markdown.nvim/README.md

     },
   },
   toc = {
-    -- comment text to flag headings/sections for omission in table of contents omit_heading = "toc omit heading",
+    -- Comment text to flag headings/sections for omission in table of contents. omit_heading = "toc omit heading",
     omit_section = "toc omit section",
-    -- cycling list markers to use in table of contents -- use '.' and ')' for ordered lists markers = { "-" },
+    -- Cycling list markers to use in table of contents.
+    -- Use '.' and ')' for ordered lists.
+    markers = { "-" },
   },
-  -- hook functions allow for overriding or extending default behavior -- fallback function with default behavior is provided as argument hooks = {
+  -- Hook functions allow for overriding or extending default behavior.
+  -- Called with a table of options and a fallback function with default behavior.
+  -- Signature: fun(opts: table, fallback: fun())
+  hooks = {
+    -- Called when following links.
+Provided the following options:
+    -- * 'dest' (string): the link destination
+    -- * 'use_default_app' (boolean|nil): whether to open the destination with default application
+    --   (refer to documentation on <Plug> mappings for explanation of when this option is used) follow_link = nil,
+  },
-    -- called when following links with `dest` as the link destination follow_link = nil, -- fun(dest: string, fallback: fun()) }, on_attach = nil, -- (fun(bufnr: integer)) callback when plugin attaches to a buffer
+  on_attach = nil, -- (fun(bufnr: integer)) callback when plugin attaches to a buffer
 }